florenciacomuzzi/k8s-environment-terraform/docs/SDLC.md

 * The `modules/` folder contains inline Terraform modules.
 These modules represent logical groupings of related resources and are used to share code across different environments.
 * The `variables/` folder contains the values used for each environment.
+* The `backend/` folder contains the Cloud Storage backend settings for each environment.

 The `.github/workflows/terraform.yml` file is a CICD configuration file that contains instructions